 Yep, one of the King’s favorite carnival rides lies just up Highway 43 (take the Webster Avenue exit) at Bay Beach Park in Green Bay.

 Elvis would sometimes rent an entire Memphis amusement park overnight for his entourage so they could cut loose.
 That’s where Elvis first saw the Zippin Pippin that became his favorite roller coaster.

 It was a beauty.
 All wood.
-Built in 1912, the Zippin Pippin can hit 50 miles per hour and has a vertical drop of seventy feet.
+The Zippin Pippin can hit 50 miles per hour and has a vertical drop of seventy feet.
 Elvis would ride the roller coaster all night.
-Legend has it Elvis made his last visit to the park the week before he died in 1977.
+Legend has it Elvis made his last visit to the park the week before he died.